fpgaemu/fpgaemu/docs/mig.rst

 Customizing the IP
 ------------------

 If using a board, be sure to select it as the project's default part before moving on.
+A good board to start with is the VC707, as it has ample computational power, DDR3 memory, and a PCIe interface, as well as other peripherals.

 .. image:: /images/mig7/board_select.png

-A good board to start with is the VC707, as it has ample computational power, DDR3 memory, and a PCIe interface, as well as other peripherals.

-Create a new block diagram (BD) and use the IP catalog to add a new IP to the BD - in this case, the "Memory Interface Generator (MIG 7 Series)".
+Create a new block diagram (BD) and use the IP catalog to add a new IP to the BD - in this case, the "Memory Interface Generator (MIG 7 Series)" core.
 If using a board, a prepackaged MIG may be available.
 We can customize it by double clicking it.

 .. image:: /images/mig7/sample_ip.png